CMSgov/beneficiary-fhir-data/rfcs/0000-since-parameter.md

 The resources returned by a group export operation is the current roster of the group at the time of an export call.
 A group's roster may change between successive export calls.
 At this time, the importer does not have any data for the added beneficiaries.
 So, how should an export call with a `_since` parameter handle new beneficiaries?
 The FHIR specification states that export should only include data updated after the passed in `_since` parameter.
 However, the specification does not contemplate this use-case, nor does it offer any hint on how to correctly implement this use-case.

 Since the BFD service does not track groups, the BFD partners have to work out solutions for this problem.
 Please see the authors for a discussion on solutions.

+### Internal Database Corner Cases

+Resources may have their `lastUpdated` field change when other fields have not changed.
+This may happen  because the BFD has its own internal representation of records and only keeps one `lastUpdated` value for these internal records.

+Records created before the since feature was implmented, do not have a defined `lastUpdated` value.
+In this case, the BFD will return the timestamp of the since feature's database migration, making the time that the since feature was deployed the earliest `lastUpdated` value.

 ### Replication Lag Corner Case